najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 ### Environment
-To adopt a new modern workflow my baseline environment includes teamcity and octopus deploy on windows 8.1 box.
-Our gitlab is configured with ubuntu 12.04 box.
+To adopt a new modern workflow my baseline environment includes Teamcity and Octopus Deploy on windows 8.1 box.
+Our Gitlab is configured with ubuntu 12.04 box.

-Download teamcity and octpus deploy setups files from following:
+Download Teamcity and octpus deploy setups files from following:

 - TeamCity Setup
 - Octopus Deploy Sever